The Girl behind the Mirror

 “Thank goodness, Lucy,” replied Mum.
 “We’d be paying that back for quite a while.”

-They looked around the shop.
-It was actually quite bright, and remarkably long.
-In fact, the back of the shop disappeared way into the distance.
-The shop was crammed with all sorts of oriental-looking items.
+They looked around.
+It was quite bright and remarkably long, and the back of the shop disappeared way into the distance.
+All sorts of oriental-looking items crammed its aisles.
 Tall urns.
 Clocks.
 Decorations of all types.
 Items of furniture.
 Shelves of dishes, pots and bowls.
 Fancy seats and couches.
 It went on and on.

 “Look, the shop owner is back there behind a desk.
 Let’s go ask him about dressers!” said Lucy.
 Before mum could say anything, Lucy had motored to the back of the shop and approached a large, round, elderly oriental-looking man sitting behind a desk.
 He had a long wispy white beard, a bald head and a big smiling face.
 He looked up.